sxweetlollipop2912/generalized-suffix-tree-template/README.md

 - Requires *C++11* at minimum.

-- In a sense, this suffix tree is similar to a map, where key is the list, value is the index, and search condition is different.
+- In a sense, this suffix tree is similar to a map, where key is the list, value is the index, but search condition is different.

 -  This template is originally created to help perform search queries in a dictionary.